 - For batteries with ratings of less than 18 AH, let the battery stand for 20 to 60 minutes.
 For batteries with higher AH ratings or having the High Performance rating (designated by an “H” in the part number/name), allow the battery to stand for 1 to 2 hours.
 Yuasa AGM batteries have amp hour (AH) printed on the front of the battery case.
 The stand or rest period allows the electrolyte to permeate into the plates for optimum performance.

-- Newly activated AGM batteries require an initial charge.
-After adding electrolyte, a new battery is approximately 75-80% charged.
-After the “stand” period described in step 6, charge the battery to bring it to a full state-of-charge.
+- You have nearly completed activating your AGM battery, the remaining step is to give it a full initial charge.
+After activating with the electrolyte, a new battery is approximately 75-80% charged.
+After the “stand” period described in step 6, charge the battery to bring it to a full state of charge.
 The battery charger used for initial charging should be able to charge at 12.8+ volts for an AGM battery.
 All Yuasa battery chargers are capable of reaching this minimum voltage and initializing/activating an AGM battery.